 Due to the growing online footprint, there is an increased opportunity for cybercriminals to target businesses and entities of all sizes and magnitudes.
 It is estimated that every 39 seconds there is a cyber-attack taking place.
 Although no industry is spared, government, retail, and technology are often the most targeted sectors as they typically hold the most sensitive information and personal data which can be extorted for financial gain.

-With this ever-present risk, incident response is a critical component of any security plan.
+With this ever-present cybersecurity risk, incident response is a critical component of any security plan.
 As digital economies continue to grow, companies and agencies will need to familiarize themselves with incident response — as both a long-term investment and a proactive measure against immediate harmful actors.

 How Does Incident Response Work?